acrois/scripts/README.md

         Calendar:  2023.19.03

 Flags:
-        --format            - date format, defaults to %Y.%V.%w according to `man date` --version           - version to release
+        --format            - date format, defaults to %Y.%V.%u according to `man date` --version           - version to release
-        --from-date         - date to base version off of --auto              - automatically creates variants based on branch name. if on main, master, or trunk it is "". if there is no branch, it is "detached".
+        --date              - date to base version off of --auto              - automatically creates variants based on branch name. if on main, master, or trunk it is "". if there is no branch, it is "detached".